About the project

 Online dictionary

-The dictionary allows one to search the collection of dictionaries of various Pamir languages (currently represented by Shughni, Rushani and Khufi).
-The collection consists of digitized dictionaries (see above) and entries created by our project.
+The dictionary enables users to search through a collection of dictionaries featuring various Pamir languages, currently represented by Shughni, Rushani, and Khufi (with new languages to be added soon).
+This compilation includes digitized dictionaries (as mentioned above) and entries created by our project.

 Morphological analyzer